mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 In the example above, we set up an iterator, `i`.
 As long as `i` is less than the length of the array of letters, we'll keep calling the body of the loop.
 After we call the body of the loop, we'll increment `i`, which will eventually become greater than the length of the array and the loop will exit.

-`forEach` has a few advantages over using a for-loop.
-First, it's easier to read.
+`forEach()` has a few advantages over using a for loop.
+First, it's quicker to write and easier to read.
 Secondly, JavaScript has function scope, but not block scope.
 This means that `number` in our first example is scoped only to our callback function, whereas `i` is accessible outside of the loop body, which is the global scope in this case.
 The latter could have some unintended consequences.

-`forEach` is the foundation for many of the other methods we'll explore today and you can accomplish much of the same functionality with `forEach` that other methods specialize in.
+`forEach()` is the foundation for many of the other methods we'll explore today and you can accomplish much of the same functionality with `forEach()` that other methods specialize in.
 That said, just because you _can_ use it, it doesn't mean it's the best choice and that you _should_ use it.
+More on this later.

 ### Your Turn

-Let's put on our imagination caps and make believe we're building a photo gallery that pulls from the Instagram API.
+Let's put on our imagination caps and make believe we're building a photo gallery that pulls images from the Instagram API.
 We did the hard work and mocked it out for you.

-If you head on over to `demos/01-forEach`, we cached 16 photographs from the Instagram API and stored them in the `photographs` variable.
-We also created a pair of simple functions for appending them to the DOM.
-If you're curious, here is what they look like:
+If you head on over to `demos/array-prototype-methods/01-forEach`, you'll see that we have written code to cache 16 photographs from the Instagram API and stored them in the `photographs` array.
+We have also created a pair of simple functions for appending them to the DOM.
+If you're curious, here is what the code looks like (see `_setup.js`):

 ```js
 var photographsDiv = document.getElementById('photographs');